shemExelate/OnSiteTag-logs-POC/README.md

 ```bash
 docker-compose up
 ```
-Then go to `http://localhost:5601` to see your data in Kibana
+Then make a POST request to `http://localhost/log` with a raw JSON body, go to `http://localhost:5601` to see your data in Kibana

 Default Kibana user information
 - Username: elastic